ehrpg/qstar/docs/character/index.md

 ### Level (LVL)

-The Level of a character abstracts it's experience, resourcefulness, and skill set.
+The Level of a character abstracts its experience, resourcefulness, and skill set.

 #### Acquisitions